Council for Christian Colleges and Universities: Associate member institutions

 Associate members must meet all the same criteria as governing members except institutional type and accreditation.
 Thus, institutions that do not offer a comprehensive undergraduate program (including Bible colleges or seminaries) can be associate members.

 Collaborative partner institutions

 Collaborative partners must meet the first four criteria set for governing members (Christian mission, institutional type and accreditation, cooperation and participation, and institutional integrity), but may depart from last two: employment policies and Christian distinctions and advocacy.
 Institutions that do not require all of their faculty to be professing Christians and/or do not agree with all elements of the CCCU's advocacy agenda, but nevertheless wish to take part in the council's programs and partnerships, may be collaborative partners.

 International affiliates

 The CCCU has more than 30 colleges and universities in countries outside the U.S. and Canada.

-Former members

-The following institutions are not current members.